FreeOpcUa/opcua-client-gui/README.md

 * Maybe read history
 * Something else?

 # How to Install

-*Note: PyQT 5 is required.*
+*Note: PyQt 6 is required (Python 3.9 or newer).*

 ### Linux:

 1. Make sure python and python-pip is installed
 2. `pip3 install opcua-client`
-4. Run with: `opcua-client`
+3. Run with: `opcua-client`

 ### Windows:

-1. Install winpython https://winpython.github.io/ , install the version including pyqt5!
+1. Install a recent Python from python.org
-3. Use pip to install opcua-client: `pip install opcua-client`
+2. `pip install opcua-client`
-4. Run via the script pip created: `YOUR_INSTALL_PATH\Python\Python35\Scripts\opcua-client.exe`
+3. Run via the script pip created: `YOUR_INSTALL_PATH\Python\Scripts\opcua-client.exe`

 To update to the latest release run: `pip install opcua-client --upgrade`

 ### MacOS

-1. Make sure python, python-pip and homebrew is installed
+1. Make sure python and python-pip are installed
-2. `brew install pyqt@5`
-3. `pip3 install opcua-client pyqtgraph cryptography numpy`
+2. `pip3 install opcua-client`
-4. Run with `opcua-client`
+3. Run with `opcua-client`